ldtteam/MinecoloniesWiki/pages/src/source/tutorials/datapacks.md

 ## Research Customization

-The [Research System](../../source/systems/research) used by the [University](../../source/buildings/university) can be lightly tweaked or heavily modified through the use of data packs in MineColonies versions 0.14.0 or higher.
+The [Research System](../../source/systems/research) used by the {% building_link university %}  can be lightly tweaked or heavily modified through the use of data packs in MineColonies versions 0.14.0 or higher.
 For the default research data and example files, see [the GitHub](https://github.com/ldtteam/minecolonies/tree/version/main/src/datagen/generated/minecolonies/data/minecolonies/researches).
 Researches consist of three components: the branch that contains the research, the research itself, and the research effect.

 ### Branches